megamind4089/dreamcandies/README.md

 The entire tool reads the input file only once and output it to a file directly without parsing or calculating strlen.

+Since the strutils extracts all the fields from the row, this can be extende to parse the individual fields based on the future requirements.

+Improvements:
+Have to add test cases for boundary condition checks.